emjot/globalize3-jquery-autocomplete/README.md

 Internals: This gem patches the `get_autocomplete_items` method (provided by rails3-jquery-autocomplete) so it works with translated model columns.

+## Maintainance State of This Gem

+Since we are not actively using this gem any more, further development is unlikely.
+If anyone wants to submit a PR, we will of course still try to review + merge.

 ## Compatibility

 rails3-jquery-autocomplete 1.0 and globalize3 0.3 are supported.